graphprotocol/graph-tooling/README.md

     make sure to authorize with the node using e.g. `graph auth http://127.0.0.`:8020 <ACCESS_TOKEN>` before deploying._

-    You can also use the the npm script added into the `package.json`:
+    You can also use the deploy script added into `package.json`:

     ```sh
-    yarn deploy --verbosity debug
+    yarn deploy --debug
     ```

     This will deploy the subgraph.
-If you want it to continuously upgrade, also pass the `watch` flag.
-If you are doing a lot of editing, and the subgraph is large, you will likely want to leave out the `watch` flag.
+If you want it to continuously upgrade, also pass the `--watch` flag.

-    `yarn deploy` will create the `/dist` folder.
-Within this folder are the compiled WASM files from the assembly script mappings.
-This folder need not be uploaded to github.
+    `yarn deploy` will create the `dist/` folder.
+Within this folder are the compiled WASM files from the AssemblyScript mappings.
+Since this folder is generated, it does not need to be tracked in version control.

 To remove a subgraph from the [Graph Node](https://github.com/graphprotocol/graph-node), use: